configcat/docs/website/docs/targeting/targeting-rules/targeting-rule-overview.md

 ### AND and OR relationships

-The conditions within a targeting rule are evaluated in an **AND** relationship, meaning that all of them must evaluate to true for the targeting rule to match.
-The targeting rules are in an **OR** relationship, meaning that if a targeting rule matches, the other targeting rules will not be evaluated.
+The conditions within a targeting rule are in an **AND** relationship, meaning that all of them must evaluate to true for the targeting rule to match.

+The targeting rules are in an **OR** relationship, meaning that the targeting rule which matches first in order, from top to bottom, will provide the value of the feature flag.

 ## How to add a Targeting Rule?